Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 Find the current agent release in the [agent release note](/docs/amplify_relnotes).
 Then replace `{agentVersion}` with the current agent release in following sections.

-Pull the Docker image of the Traceability Agent:
+Pull the Docker image of the Traceability Agent: (Robert?)

 ```shell
 docker pull axway.jfrog.io/ampc-public-docker-release/agent/v7-traceability-agent:{agentVersion}